 Osmosis, a healthcare education company, saw a boost in site traffic, brand awareness and more last month as a result of COVID-19.

-Co-founder Shiv Gaglani has rallied his team to keep up an ambitious pace through the month of May, producing new types of content in response to changes in healthcare and the broader economy.
+Founder Shiv Ganglani has rallied his team to keep up an ambitious pace through the month of May, producing new types of content in response to changes in healthcare and the broader economy.

 Through it all, a focus on do-gooding keeps the company aligned with its north star.

-For Shiv Gaglani, the coronavirus outbreak presented a major opportunity for his business to step in and help.
+For Shiv Ganglani, the coronavirus outbreak presented a major opportunity for his business to step in and help.

-Gaglani, a medical student on leave from Johns Hopkins, is the co-founder and CEO of Osmosis, an online learning company that makes explainer videos about healthcare for both medical students and everyday folks.
+Ganglani is a former medical student and the founder of Osmosis, an online learning company that makes explainer videos about healthcare for both medical students and everyday folks.

 - One of its in-house health experts went viral on the news (in a good way).